 You cut costs on transit, overheads, and other collateral expenses and can be more productively engaged from the comfort of your own home.
-Though there are some drawbacks, a big one being – a persistent feeling of loneliness and alienation among your remote staff.
+However, there are some drawbacks, a big one being – a persistent feeling of loneliness and alienation among your remote staff.

-Our expectations of what future work trends would take a hit with the pandemic, and our concept of "futuristic work trends" shifted from high-tech offices and cool robot-waiters in the office cafeteria to logging in for work from your bed.
+Our expectations of future work trends would take a hit with the pandemic, and our concept of "futuristic work trends" shifted from high-tech offices and cool robot-waiters in the office cafeteria to logging in for work from your bed.

 Remote work as an option was offered only at a few companies in the past few years.
 Some offered remote positions a few days a month; others only on request.
 However, there were hardly any companies that extended it as a full-time gig.

 This change in stats can be attributed to offices being forced to adopt remote working and upgrading tech and smoother remote collaboration techniques.
-While it became easier to work together, there is still a lack of effort in lessening the feeling of isolation for employees, which explains the rise in the sense of loneliness.
+While it became easier to work together, there is still a lack of effort in lessening the feeling of isolation for employees, which explains the rise in loneliness.

 Battling The Loneliness Epidemic During A Pandemic

 Vikings conducted a Survey in 2019 assessing the pros and cons of being a freelancer and working remotely.
-They interviewed 1,500 people -- 750 office goers, and 750 freelancers.
-The biggest con for remote workers was loneliness, followed by the inability to log off after work, and deteriorating mental health.
+They interviewed 1,500 people -- 750 office goers and 750 freelancers.
+The biggest con for remote workers was loneliness, followed by the inability to log off after work and deteriorating mental health.

-The last point is noteworthy as humans are social creatures and a lack of engagement with fellow humans can result in mental health issues.
+The last point is noteworthy as humans are social creatures, and a lack of engagement with fellow humans can result in mental health issues.